Navigating School Refusal: A Guide for Moms in Illinois

 ❌ Don’t get into a battle.

-Power struggles lead to more stress for both of you and it feeds the cycle of refusal.
-Instead, keep mornings calm and predictable—stick to the routine, move step by step, use clear and simple directives and avoid long debates.
+Power struggles lead to more stress for both of you and feed the cycle of refusal.
+Instead, keep mornings calm and predictable—stick to the routine, move step by step, use clear and simple directives, and avoid long debates.

 What to Do Instead